BibleTools

 This is a major reason why Jesus says in John 6:44 that no one comes to Him unless the Father draws him.
 He adds in Matthew 11:27 that no one "knows the Father except the Son, and the one to whom the Son wills to reveal Him."
 Only true believers, those to whom God has specifically revealed Himself, have truth and thus eternal life.

 Adam and Eve's summary dismissal from the Garden was among the most serious punishments ever inflicted on mankind because it severed contact with God.
-Without contact with God, a true conception of Him is impossible, and wholesale sin followed.
+Without contact with God, a true conception of Him was impossible, and wholesale sin followed.
 We can conclude that what one knows about the true God Himself and how one uses that knowledge are the two most important issues in life.
 Seeking God is the most serious challenge of our lives!
 The quality of our present lives and the continuation of those lives everlastingly hinge on these two factors.

 John W. Ritenbaugh